 It is important that confidence in the good governance and probity of the Trust is maintained.
-In order to achieve this, you must ensure all decisions you make on behalf of the Trust are free from any undue influence.
-You are expected to act with integrity, honesty, selflessness and objectivity when making decisions on behalf of the Trust (or when advising the Trust) and to act in a way that promotes the best interests of the Trust.
+In order to achieve this, Decision Makers must ensure all decisions they make on behalf of the Trust are free from any undue influence.
+Decision Makers are expected to act with integrity, honesty, selflessness and objectivity when making decisions on behalf of the Trust (or when advising the Trust) and to act in a way that promotes the best interests of the Trust.

-In order to maintain high standards of conduct, probity and ethics it is also important that you are accountable and open about the decisions or action taken including in relation to the management of conflicts of interest.
-The Trust has adopted an open culture to manging conflicts to:
+In order to maintain high standards of conduct, probity and ethics it is also important that Decision Makers are accountable and open about the decisions or action taken including in relation to the management of conflicts of interest.
+The Trust has adopted an open culture to managing conflicts to:

-- allow you to feel comfortable with declaring your interests and any conflicts that arise, safe in the knowledge that they will be dealt with in accordance with this policy; and - enable you to say if one of your fellow Decision Makers appears to have a conflict of interest.
-By doing so you are not calling their integrity into question.
+- allow Decision Makers to feel comfortable with declaring interests and any conflicts that arise, safe in the knowledge that they will be dealt with in accordance with this policy; and - enable Decision Makers to say if one of fellow Decision Makers appears to have a conflict of interest.
+By doing so Decision Makers are not calling their colleague's integrity into question.

-The basic rule is that Trustees have an overriding statutory obligation not to put themselves in a position where their duty as a Trustee conflict with any personal interest they may have.
-However, it is recognised and understandable that conflicts will arise from time to time because having outside interests and expertise may bring significant benefits to your role as a Trustee and the work of the Trust.
+The basic rule is that those involved in governance have an overriding statutory obligation not to put themselves in a position where their duty as a Decision Maker conflict with any personal The 3-18 Education Trust Conflict of Interest Policy Page 3 of 10 Autumn Term 2024 interest they may have.
+However, it is recognised and understandable that conflicts will arise from time to time because having outside interests and expertise may bring significant benefits to Decision Makers' governance role and the work of the Trust.

 Where conflicts are unavoidable, they must be effectively managed in the best interests of the Trust.
-This means it is your responsibility to identify and manage conflicts of interest by:
+This means it is the Decision Maker's responsibility to identify and manage conflicts of interest by:

-- Disclosing outside interests that could give rise to potential conflicts so that relevant people are aware of these in advance. - Determining whether you have an actual or perceived conflict before being involved in any decision on behalf of the Trust. - Managing any conflicts as they arise, in a manner that protects the integrity of the Trust's decision making while allowing you to give the right level of input to enable the best decisions.
-Whilst the Board will ultimately decide how to manage a conflict, you also need to make your own personal judgement about it.
+- Disclosing outside interests that could give rise to potential conflicts so that relevant people are aware of these in advance. - Determining whether Decision Makers have an actual or perceived conflict before being involved in any decision on behalf of the Trust. - Managing any conflicts as they arise, in a manner that protects the integrity of the Trust's decision making while allowing Decision Makers to give the right level of input to enable the best decisions.
+Whilst the Board will ultimately decide how to manage a conflict, Decision Makers also need to make their own personal judgement about it.